 Cupping (Hijama in arabic) is a treatment modality in alternative medicine, practised in many countries.
 The treatment induces a suction effect at the site of application of the cup.
 Making small incisions before cupping is a modification practiced by some.
 Koebnerization, can explain the eruption of lesions of lichen planus at the sites of “cupping.”

-The author would like to express sincere gratitude to Dr. Feroze Kaliyadan (Faculty of medicine (Dermatology), College of Medicine, King Faisal University, Kingdom of Saudi Arabia) for his guidance.
+The author would like to expresses sincere gratitude to Dr. Feroze Kaliyadan (Faculty of medicine (Dermatology), College of Medicine, King Faisal University, Kingdom of Saudi Arabia) for his guidance.

 Declaration of patient consent